Capacity: 7,711 (all seated)

 The ground is built right on the coast of the Moray Firth, means that there can be some biting cold winds coming off the sea.
 However, the ground has quite a picturesque setting and from the away end you get quite a view of the Kessock Bridge climbing up into the distance.

 John Blair informs me; 'There are no pubs as yet around the ground.
 The nearest pubs are about half a mile away towards the town centre.
 Try the Gellions, the Phoenix or Gunsmiths, or the Caley Club (near Caledonian FC's old ground) which has plenty of history.
 Most home fans tend to head for The Innes Bar in Innes Street near the harbour.
 It's about a 20 minute walk from the stadium'.
 Near the railway station on Church Street is a Wetherspoons pub called the Kings Highway, which is listed in the CAMRA Good Beer Guide.

-If you require hotel accommodation in Inverness, then first try a hotel booking service provided by Late Rooms.
+If you require hotel accommodation in Inverness then first try a hotel booking service provided by Booking.com.
 They offer all types of accommodation to suit all tastes and pockets from; Budget Hotels, Traditional Bed & Breakfast establishments to Five Star Hotels and Serviced Apartments.
 Plus their booking system is straightforward and easy to use.
-Yes this site will earn a small commission if you book through them, but it will go to help with the running costs of keeping the Guide going.
-The Hotels listing also includes details of how far away the accommodation is located from the Tulloch Caledonian Stadium (shown as distance from Centre on the hotels listing).
+Yes this site will earn a small commission if you book through them, but it will help towards the running costs of keeping this Guide going.

 From The South: